amro/gibbon/README.markdown

 gibbon = Gibbon::Request.new(api_key: "your_api_key")
 ```

+Gibbon 3.0.0+ returns a `Gibbon::Response` instead of the response body directly. `Gibbon::Response` exposes the parsed response `body` and `headers`.

 ***Note*** Only reuse instances of Gibbon after terminating a call with a verb, which makes a request.
 Requests are light weight objects that update an internal path based on your call chain.
 When you terminate a call chain with a verb, a request instance makes a request an resets the path.

 You can set an individual request's `timeout` and `open_timeout` like this: